shreyfirst/fireapply/README.md

 We use `envalid` for type-safe environment variables:

-1. Environment variables are defined in the `.env` file.
+1. Environment variables are defined in the `env.ts` file.
+We use `dotenv` to connect the env.ts to your .env.* files (which has the actual data)
 2. We access them using `$env` throughout the codebase.
 For example:
    ```typescript
    import { $env } from './env';